Eelviny/eelviny.me/content/posts/smart-bed/index.md

 ## Bed presence

 The idea is to sense when someone is lying on one side or the other, so automations can be built around it.
 I borrowed the idea from an existing product – the [Bed Presence for ESPHome sensor](https://www.elevatedsensors.com/store/p/bed-presence-for-esphome).
 It does exactly what it says by using two Force‑Sensing Resistors (FSR) that run along a bed slat on each side.
 When a weight is applied to the mattress above, the voltage changes.
-Unfortunately it didn’t work straight out of the box for me, as the voltage change wasn’t changing enough to reliably detect someone.
+Unfortunately it didn’t work straight out of the box for me, as the voltage wasn’t changing enough to reliably detect someone.
 That suggested the force was being transferred too evenly between the slats, so I added something to increase the load on that particular slat.

 ![Foam on FSR](51295e.avif)